Explain Nuclear Fission and Nuclear Fusion.

-Isotopes: are atoms that have same atomic number (number of protons) but different mass numbers (numbers of neutrons) or both elements having the same atomic number.
+Isotopes: Isotopes are atoms that have the same atomic number (number of protons) but different mass numbers (numbers of neutrons) or both elements having the same atomic number.

-Isobars: are atoms that have same mass numbers (numbers of neutrons) but different atomic number (number of protons) or both elements having the same atomic mass.
+Isobars: are atoms that have the same mass numbers (numbers of neutrons) but a different atomic numbers (number of protons) or both elements having the same atomic mass.

 Nuclear fission: –

-In nuclear fission process, the atom splits generating large amounts of energy; For example uranium (U-235) absorbs a neutron, fission occurs as it splits into two particles of uneven mass (smaller nuclei), huge amount of energy (~200Mev) with several neutrons.
-A chain reaction is produced as fission continues and the neutrons emitted bombard more uranium (U-235) nuclei.
+In the nuclear fission process, the atom splits generating large amounts of energy; For example, uranium (U-235) absorbs a neutron, fission occurs as it splits into two particles of uneven mass (smaller nuclei), an enormous amount of energy (~200Mev) with several neutrons.
+It produced a chain reaction as fission continues and the neutrons emitted bombard more uranium (U-235) nuclei.
 Experimentally, we find that spontaneous fission reactions occur for only the very heaviest nuclides those with mass numbers of 230 or more.
-Even when they do occur, these reactions are often very slow.
+Even when they occur, these reactions are often very slow.
 The half-life for the spontaneous fission of U-238 is 1016 years.
-In these process isotopes of elements having atomic numbers greater than 80 are capable of undergoing fission and large amount of energy is released that an atomic explosion occurs.
-The Nuclear power plants operate under this principle.
+In this process, isotopes of elements having atomic numbers greater than 80 can undergo fission and an extensive amount of energy is released that an atomic explosion occurs.
+Nuclear power plants operate under this principle.

-The nuclear fusion is reverse process of nuclear fission; i.e the nuclear fusion is the joining of two lighter nuclei and forms a heavier one.
-Mass is lost and a huge amount of energy is released (even energy amount is grater than the energy released in nuclear fission).
-Solar energy is a form of fusion energy.
+Nuclear fusion is the reverse process of nuclear fission; i.e. the nuclear fusion is the joining of two lighter nuclei and forms a heavier one.
+Mass is lost and it released an enormous amount of energy (even the energy amount is greater than the energy released in nuclear fission).
+Solar energy is fusion energy.
 When two isotopes of hydrogen combine at very high temperatures, fusion occurs.
 The fusion of four protons to form a helium nucleus, two positrons (and two neutrinos) generates 24.7 MeV of energy.
 Nuclear Fission and Nuclear Fusion

-Most of the energy radiated from the surface of the sun is produced by the fusion of protons to form helium atoms within its core.
+The fusion of protons produces most of the energy radiated from the surface of the sun to form helium atoms within its core.

 Ex: hydrogen bomb